aaronjsteele/CSE-412-Spotify-Data-Collection/README.md

 If you would like to run the website locally, navigate so that you are in the `website` directory and make sure that a `config.py` file is placed inside, as described above.
 To run the server, first set the environment variable `FLASK_APP` to `__init__.py`.
 How you do this will vary depending on if you are using Windows or Linux, but once this is set you can type `flask run` in the console to launch the website locally on port `5000`.
 Assuming you have installed all necessary packages and are running a modern version of Python, the website is yours to run!

+For data to fill a locally-hosted version of the database, please look in the `db_dump` folder of the project, which contains the exported data of all tables in our project.
+To download a zip of the data, please visit this [link](https://drive.google.com/file/d/1pl704g8YnwuMO9Vvh2_Dyj4G0Hfjaq_j/view?usp=sharing).

 If you are having issues getting the website to run, please contact the group responsible for this project.